theislab/sfaira/docs/adding_datasets.rst

                 pip install -e .
             ..
         4. Summary of step 1-3.
-            P2a-c are all covered by the following code block, remember to name the git branch after your DOI:
+            Pc1-3 are all covered by the following code block.
+Remember to name the git branch after your DOI:

             .. code-block::